-“I don’t think they’re open,” Megan said as they ran up under the overhang.
-Lucas tucked his hands in his pockets and didn’t reply as he circled around the building.
-Megan pursed her lips and followed him.
+"I don't think they're open," Megan said as they ran up under the overhang.
+Lucas tucked his hands in his pockets and didn't reply as he circled around the building.
+Megan followed him.

 They came up to a back door, and Lucas tugged on it.
-It didn’t budge.
-He cursed briefly before he back up and started scanning the second story of the building.
+It didn't budge.
+He cursed briefly before he back up and started to scan the second story of the building.
 Megan furrowed her brow.

 "What are you doing?"
 Megan whispered.
 She looked around the empty lot.
 It was giving her the creeps for some reason.
 There were no modern upgrades to it.
 She didn't even hear the telltale hum of security cameras anywhere.

-“Looking for a way to break in,” Lucas said simply.
+"Looking for a way to break in," Lucas said simply.
 Megan looked to the door again.
-Without even thinking, Megan leaned down and dipped her finger in the rainwater gathered in a small puddle near the door and used it to draw a quick symbol above the handle.
-She placed her palm upon it and waited a moment for the telltale feeling to rush through her before she opened the door.
+Without even thinking, Megan leaned down and dipped her finger in the rainwater gathered in a small puddle near the door and used it to draw a sigil above the handle.
+She placed her palm upon it and waited a moment for the telltale feeling of warmth to rush through her hand before she opened the door.
 Megan glanced back and was unprepared for the look on his face.

-Megan realized what she’d done.
+Megan realized what she'd done.
 Something she never intended to do in front of him.
-She pursed her lips and glanced away from him.
+She quickly glanced away from him.

 A thick silence followed.

-“Thought you were just learning to control it,” Lucas said with a bit more venom then she wanted to hear.
-Megan grit her teeth a bit.
+"Thought you were just learning to control it," Lucas said with a bit more venom then she wanted to hear.
 It pissed her off for some reason.

 "Knowing how to use it is part of controlling it.
 You wanted in..
 I got us in.
 Now are we going or not?"
 Megan spat back, a bit more moodily then she intended.
 She regretted it the moment it left her mouth.
 Megan avoided his eyes as he wordlessly passed her.
 With a sigh, she followed him in.